Free Shipping (Lower 48 States)

 If you’ve ever wondered why dual-laminated night guards are becoming the go-to choice for people who want both comfort and durability, the answer comes down to one thing: the layered material structure.

-This guide breaks down exactly what dual-laminated guards are made of, how they’re constructed, how thick they should be, who they’re best for, and whether they’re safe for long-term nightly use.
+This guide explains what dual‑laminated night guards are made of, how they’re constructed, why 2 mm is the standard thickness, who they’re best for, and how safe they are for long‑term nightly use.

-This article is part of our Materials, Allergies & Safety pillar, a comprehensive guide designed to help you understand what night guards are made of and how to choose the safest option.
+This article is part of our Materials, Allergies & Safety pillar- created to help you understand exactly what your night guard is made of and how to choose the safest option for your smile.

 What Is a Dual-Laminated Night Guard?